Hescorlpioanl/Hescorlpioanl.github.io/_posts/summaries/2023-12-20-MySQL-notes.md

 -- OR --

--- $ for the current JSON docuemnt
+-- $ for the current JSON document
 -- . for accessing the passed key
 SELECT properties -> '$.name'       --> return "root" -- SELECT properties -> '$.numbers[0]' --> return 1